The more I remember the decade of my young childhood, the more I understand why my doctor gave me that seemingly large prescription for Xanax.

 And by the way, his dad just vanished when he was younger and now we wanders the dystopian land of Grundo looking for crystals.
 Because, of course.

 Oh yeah, and the toy TALKS BY ITSELF.

 And not in a cool Siri kind of way, but a weird the-mouth-doesn’t-match-the-sound-quite right kind of way.
 All we waited for was a voice of a diseased, angry child to possess little Ruxpin and trick us into burning something.

 Here’s a quick question: Why in the sweet name of Jesus do these exist?

-Oh, that's right, because we all want clothed, stuffed monkey's which dead, beady eyes staring right back at us whenever we wake up!
+Oh, that’s right, because we all want clothed, stuffed monkeys with dead, beady eyes staring right back at us whenever we wake up!
 Gee, I almost forgot.

 In this age of constant surveillance, it’s hard to remember what it was like when we couldn’t track a child’s every move and share our locations with strangers on dating apps.